Basil Thomson: Metropolitan Police

-One who he interrogated was Mata Hari, the Dutch exotic dancer later to be executed by the French as a spy.
+He interrogated Mata Hari, the Dutch exotic dancer later to be executed by the French as a spy.
 In 1916 she was taken off a ship sailing from Spain to the Netherlands at Falmouth as a suspicious person and brought to London where she was interrogated at length by Thomson.
 Eventually she claimed to be doing some work for French Intelligence.
-(A full transcript of this is in Britain's National Archives and Thomson himself refers to it in his 1922 book Queer People).
+(A full transcript of this is in Britain's National Archives probably recorded and transcribed by Kathleen Pettigrew.
+Thomson himself refers to the transcript in his 1922 book Queer People).

 Thomson's work as Assistant Commissioner of Scotland Yard Involved a wide range of investigations.
 His natural conservatism was given full throttle against suffragettes, then against spies from Imperial Germany and its allies, then against Irish nationalists, and finally against British Marxists.
 Thomson was involved with the spreading of public awareness of the "Black Diaries" used against Sir Roger Casement to prevent public support for a reduction of Casement's death sentence for high treason in 1916.

 More controversially, the large number of Jews among the Bolsheviks before Stalin's purges led some to think he equated Bolshevism with Jews.
 He wrote anti-Semiticly shaded articles for a newspaper, the Whitechapel Gazette, owned by the highly questionable social figure Maundy Gregory.
 He burlesqued such views in his 1925 Sherlock Holmes spoof, "Mr Pepper Investigates", especially in Chapter 6, 'Blackmailers'.
 Thomson was appointed Companion of the Order of the Bath (CB) in 1916 and Knight Commander of the Order of the Bath (KCB) in 1919.

 In 1919, while remaining Assistant Commissioner (Crime), he was appointed Director of Intelligence at the Home Office, in overall charge of every intelligence agency in the United Kingdom.
 From 30 April 1919 he issued a fortnightly Report on Revolutionary Organisations in the United Kingdom from his offices in Scotland House.
 One of Thomson's Irish agents John Charles Byrnes was a double agent within the IRA who identified Michael Collins but who was executed by the IRA in March 1920.
-In 1921 he fell out with Lloyd George and was asked to resign.
+In 1921 he fell out with Lloyd George and agreed to resign from his Metropolitan Police and Home Office roles, taking effect on 30 November that year.
 The reasons for this remain mysterious.